 How to count in Jarawa (Aong), an Ongan language spoken in parts of the Andaman Islands in India.
 Bautista Costanoan.

-Click on any of the numbers that are links (blue) to hear them spoken.
-If you can provide recordings, corrections or additional translations, please contact me.
+If any of the numbers are links, you can hear a recording by clicking on them.
+If you can provide recordings, please contact me.

 |4||ǝnǝ itǝǰile, malawǝ|

 |5||oyaʈhe, mala ʈhuhumǝ|